MohitBurkule/L-Strawb-Py/README.md

 # L-Strawb-Py
-L-system based generation of a strawberry plant using lpy
+L-system based generation of a strawberry plant using Lpy

+## Install
+The [Lpy](https://github.com/openalea/lpy) framework is required to run this code which supports Windows, OSX and Linux devices.

+Once installed simply open the .py file into lpy and run.

+## Examples
 ![](imgs/strawb_lpy_gen.PNG)